theksoft/cuw/README.md

   If more detailed interfacing is needed, you should go directly with CUnit interface.

 Two example files are provided:
-+ *cuw-basic-example.c* shows the use of the very basic CUW interface.
++ *cuw_basic_example.c* shows the use of the very basic CUW interface.
-+ *cuw-extended-example.c* shows the use of the more detailed interface with some customization.
++ *cuw_extended_example.c* shows the use of the more detailed interface with some customization.

 # Generating libcuw.a